How to clean Silestone countertops

-Made of 90% quartz, one of the toughest natural materials, Silestone is easy to care for and difficult to damage.
+Made of 90% Quartz, one of the toughest natural sheen materials, Silestone is easy to care for and difficult to damage.
 Despite knowing it’s literally tough as rock, many people are wary of using the wrong product on their new Silestone worktop.
 Below you’ll find what you need to know to keep your Silestone worktop in great shape for years – or decades – to come.

-Daily cleaning of Silestone worktops
+Regular cleaning of Silestone worktops

-Removing limescale from Silestone
+Removing Limescale from Silestone

 Many people are cautious about using limescale removers on Silestone as they know that these can damage natural stones such as marble and limestone.
 Silestone is made from tougher stuff, and natural limestone removers such as vinegar work a treat.

 Other spills and marks

 Silestone does not absorb liquid, so it’s very hard to stain the stone.
 However, if a spill has been missed and allowed to dry on, you may be wondering how to remove it.
 The short answer is with gentle cleaning products and a non-abrasive no-scratch scouring pad.
 However, if that won’t cut it, the official Silestone cleaning guide can be found on the Consentino website and gives information on how to use more intensive cleaning solutions without damaging the stone.

 If your Silestone kitchen or bathroom worktop starts to look dull or matte rather than shiny and lustrous it’s easy to take action.
 The most common cause is a build-up of grease, wax or cleaning products.
 If you suspect that grease is the culprit, washing up liquid is an excellent choice to cut through food grease.
 Where a build-up of wax or other products used to clean the surface is suspected, it’s best to use a specialist spray that’s suitable for stone worktops.
 This will usually cut through the build-up and let the finished stone’s sheen shine through, making it look as good as new.